 The welcome email is an important piece of communication, an opportunity to introduce yourself to your subscriber or customer for the very first time.
-You need to make a good first impression to avoid getting deleted upon opening, or worse, sent to the spam folder.
+You need to make an excellent first impression and create an outstanding transactional email to avoid getting deleted upon opening, or worse, sent to the spam folder.

 Here are five essential tips for the best welcome emails: